 |

 Note on Internet Webinars: These upcoming programs are presented as online webinars, typically using the Zoom or GotoMeeting video conferencing applications.
 You then view these presentations live on a computer, or on a mobile tablet or even a smartphone.
 (You also can use these applications for videoconferencing, using a camera with your device to send your own video and audio, but you don't need these features just to view the presentations.)
-See Using Zoom on the Pennington Library site for more information on setting up Zoom, and the GoToMeeting Installation Instructions (PDF) to set up GotoMeeting.
+See Joining a Zoom Meeting for information on setting up Zoom and joining a meeting using web browser, the Zoom desktop client, or the Zoom mobile app.
+See the GoToMeeting Installation Instructions (PDF) to set up GotoMeeting.

 |